twbs/bootstrap/docs/layout/overview.md

 ## Containers

 Containers are the most basic layout element in Bootstrap and are **required when using our grid system**.
-Choose from a responsive, fixed-width container (meaning it's `max-width` changes at each breakpoint) or fluid-width (meaning it's `100%` wide all the time).
+Choose from a responsive, fixed-width container (meaning its `max-width` changes at each breakpoint) or fluid-width (meaning it's `100%` wide all the time).

 While containers *can* be nested, most layouts do not require a nested container.